 Whistling Straits Golf Club

 Whistling Straits Golf Club is home to two magnificent golf courses that offer unique but equally challenging tests of golf.
 The Straits and The Irish both provide a range of spectacular holes in rugged and links-like surroundings.
-The Straits Course will play host to The Ryder Cup in 2021 and has previously played host to the PGA Championships on three occasions.
+The Straits Course played host to the Ryder Cup in 2021 and has also previously played host to the PGA Championships on three occasions.

 The layout was sculpted along two miles of dramatic Lake Michigan shoreline, creating dramatic changes in elevation with a range of sandy areas and natural bunkering that adds to the challenge of both courses.
 The Irish Course is just inland from the shores of Lake Michigan and offers a slightly flatter, yet equally testing challenge.